 Why Albie loves the BRIO Central Train Station

-It always amuses me how different each of my children is with their likes and dislikes.
+It always amuses me of how different each of my children is with their likes and dislikes.
 From the moment that Albie could move, he had a fascination with trains, planes and automobiles.
 It wasn’t long before Brio became one of his biggest fascinations.
-Last week he received the Brio Central Train Station to add to his ever-growing Brio track and it has ticked all his boxes.
+Last week he received the Brio Central Train Station to add to his ever-growing Brio track, and it has ticked all his boxes.

 BRIO Central Train Station

 Nobody will be going anywhere without a ticket, so the first stop needs to be the ticket machine at BRIO Central Train Station, which makes sounds when the passenger (included) stands on the pressure pad in front of it.
 Silly Mummy told Albie it was a cash machine but had no fear; my five-year-old train buff soon set me straight on that one with an exasperated tone.

 Double the tracks, double the fun